 Forearm Fractures in Children

 The forearm is the part of the arm between the wrist and the elbow.
 It is made up of two bones: the radius and the ulna.
 Forearm fractures are common in childhood, accounting for more than 40% of all childhood fractures.
-About three out of four forearm fractures in children occur at the wrist end of the radius.
+About 3 out of 4 (75% of) forearm fractures in children occur at the wrist end of the radius.

 Forearm fractures often occur when children are playing on the playground or participating in sports.
 If a child takes a tumble and falls onto an outstretched arm, there is a chance it may result in a forearm fracture.
 A child's bones heal more quickly than an adult's, so it is important to treat a fracture promptly—before healing begins—to avoid future problems.

 The forearm is made up of two bones: the radius and the ulna.
 The radius is on the "thumb side" of the forearm, and the ulna is on the "pinky finger side."

 Growth plates are areas of cartilage near the ends of the long bones in children and adolescents.
 The long bones of the body do not grow from the center outward.
 Instead, growth occurs at each end of the bone around the growth plate.
 When a child is fully grown, the growth plates harden into solid bone.
 Both the radius and the ulna have growth plates.